Tensor product of filtered $A_\infty$-algebras: Another model for

-Now let $V\in L_n$ with $k$ internal edges.
+Now suppose that $V\in L_n$ has $k$ internal edges.
 There is an obvious correspondence between internal edges of $V$ and right leaning (internal) edges of $V_{max}$.
-Denote by $R(B)$ the set of right leaning internal edges of a binary tree $B$ and by $\vert R(B)\vert$ the order of this set.
+Let $R(B)$ denote the set of right leaning internal edges of a binary tree $B$ and let $\vert R(B)\vert$ denote its order.
 We define